hazelcast/hazelcast-jet-contrib/elasticsearch/elasticsearch-6/README.md

         },
         "10s",
         SearchHit::getSourceAsString,
-        RestClient::close))
+        RestHighLevelClient::close))
  .drainTo(Sinks.logger());
 ```

 #### As a Sink

-ElasticSearch sink (`ElasticSearch.elasticSearch()`) is used to index objects from
+ElasticSearch sink (`ElasticSearchSinks.elasticSearch()`) is used to index objects from
-Hazelcast Jet Pipeline to ElasticSearch .
+Hazelcast Jet Pipeline to ElasticSearch.

 Here is a very simple pipeline which reads out some users from Hazelcast
 List and indexes them to ElasticSearch.